Computer Science (CMSC)College of Computer, Mathematical and Physical Sciences

 Chair: S. Khuller

-Assistant Professors: H. Corrada Bravo, H. Daume, C. Kingsford
+Assistant Professors: H. Corrada Bravo, H. Daume, J. Froehlich (Asst Prof), E. Shi (Asst Prof, Aff Asst Prof)

-Professors Emeriti: V. Basili, Y. Chu, L. Kanal, R. Miller, J. Minker, G. Stewart (Distinguished University Professor Emeritus), M. Zelkowitz
+Professors Emeriti: W. Arbaugh, V. Basili, Y. Chu, L. Kanal, R. Miller, J. Minker, W. Pugh, G. Stewart (Distinguished University Professor Emeritus), M. Zelkowitz

 Computer science is the study of computers and computational systems: their application, design, development and theory.
 Principal areas within computer science include artificial intelligence, computer systems, database systems, human factors, numerical analysis, programming languages, software engineering, and theories of computing.
 A computer scientist is concerned with problem solving.
 Problems range from abstract questions of what problems can be solved with computers to practical matters such design of computer systems which are easy for people to use.
 Computer scientists build computational models of systems including physical phenomena (weather forecasting), human behavior (expert systems, robotics), and computer systems themselves (performance evaluation).
 Such models often require extensive numeric or symbolic computation.